JWZY/daggerheart-planning/javans-goals.md

 | **XIX.
 The Sun** | **The Sun** | Joy, success, vitality |
 | **XX.
 Judgment** | **The Harvest** | Assessment, reaping what was sown, awakening |
 | **XXI.
 The World** | **The World** | Completion, wholeness, the interconnected web |

+---

+## TL;DR – Exile Oracle from a Broken Dream

+Sylvari seer, cut off from the Dream of Dreams.
+Preparing a ceremony with new-found allies to grow a Grove on this barren world.
+If the Grove thrives, it becomes a living beacon to reconnect to the Mother Tree and rewrite the Dream with the stories of exiles and outcasts.